 The NGI boasts 1,500 square metres of class 100 and 1000 cleanrooms - the world’s largest academic space of its kind dedicated to graphene research.

 The Institute also houses £11m worth of equipment to enable academics and industry partners to conduct groundbreaking research.

 Funding for the NGI includes £38m from the UK Government, as part of £50m allocated for graphene research.
 The remaining £23m was awarded to the University by the European Regional Development Fund (ERDF).

-The NGI will operate as a 'hub and spoke' model, working with other UK institutions involved in graphene research.
+The NGI operates as a 'hub and spoke' model, working with other UK institutions involved in graphene research.

 Individual research projects are funded by a number of organisations, including EPSRC, the Leverhulme Trust, BBSRC, the European Commission (EC) and its European Research Council (ERC), and The Royal Society.